caxiam/ember-tabular/README.md

       });
       ```
 * `tableLoadedMessage` - string - Default: "No Data."
   * In some cases when the API response is loaded but does not contain any data "No Data." will not apply, on a case by case basis you can override this.
+For example, if you'd like to prompt the user to do some kind of action.
+"No data, select a different product".

 ### Controller
 ```js